-• Wood - due to cost and availability
+- Wood due to low cost and availability

 - Gas Convenience of use and availability

 - Paraffin Ease of use

 - Solar High initial cost but becoming more economical.
-Mainly household water geysers but there is a steady growth of Photo Voltaic panel installations.
-Even several big plants have been erected in the Municipal area and linked to the ESKOM grid network.
+Mainly household water geysers but there is a steady growth of Photo Voltaic panel installations (±16 in license area).
+Several big plants have been erected in the Municipal area and linked to the ESKOM grid network.
 Mostly by commercial farmers.
 A few small installations have been completed in the Municipal license area.
-The Municipality is in the process of approving its Small Scale Embedded Generation policy.
+The Municipality approved a Small Scale Embedded Generation policy and tariff.